Laamb21/pdf_auditor/docs/PROJECT_SCOPE.md

 ## 2. Objectives
 This solution serves to:
-    1. Discover all publicly-linked PDF documents on a target site via webscraping.
+    1. Discover all publicly-linked PDF documents on a target site via webscraping.<br>
-    2. Retrieve and download those PDFs to a specified directory
+    2. Retrieve and download those PDFs to a specified directory.<br>
-    3. Analyze each PDF for key accessibility criteria (PDF/UA and WCAG 2.1)
+    3. Analyze each PDF for key accessibility criteria (PDF/UA and WCAG 2.1).<br>
-    4. Report results into an Excel workbook that which documents passed and failed
+    4. Report results into an Excel workbook that which documents passed and failed.<br>

 All within a time-efficient manner and presented in a user-friendly GUI